What types of Peer Support certifications are there in Texas?

 Peer Specialist Supervisor (PSS)

-Certified MHPS & RSPS can advance their career in peer support by becoming Certified Peer Specialist Supervisors.
+Certified MHPS & RSPS can advance their careers in peer support by becoming Certified Peer Specialist Supervisors.
 In 2019, a new path was created for peer specialists to supervise other peer specialists without needing a clinical degree or certification.
 Now, a Certified MHPS or RSPS can apply to be a Certified Peer Specialist Supervisor if they have:

 - A High School Diploma or GED AND at least four years of work experience as a peer specialist; or